nanobox-cc/docs/docs/api-docs/js/index.md

-# Node.js docs
+# Introduction

 Any request to the Nanobox API can be crafted manually, but we provide a fetch wrapper for Javascript which simplifies the setup.
-This is a Typescript wrapper, meaning that you'd get types for the requests and responses if you're working with a Typescript application.
-However the library will work just as well in a vanilla javascript project.
+This is a Typescript wrapper, meaning that you'd get types for the requests and responses if you're working with a [Typescript application](https://www.typescriptlang.org/).
+However, the library will work just as well in a vanilla
+Javascript project.

 ## Setup